EmirhanSerin1/EmirhanSerin1/README.md

 ## Hi there, I’m Emirhan.

-- 🎓 I'm studying computer engineering and I want to be a mobile developer.
+- 🎓 I'm studying computer engineering and I am a Junior Flutter Developer.
-- 🏙 I'm from Turkey but I want to travel the world and work in different countries.
+- 🏙 I'm from Turkey but I am living and studying in Poland.
-- 💼 I'm currently interested in flutter and java.
+- 💼 I'm currently interested in Flutter, Android and Java.
-- 🏀 I like play basketbol ⛹️ and doing fitness 💪.
+- I like to improve myself and I am improving myself everytime.

 ## Connect with me: